somaiyappan/join-us/questions.md

 ## Let's hack!

+Please answer in the language that you're applying for.
 We're a JS shop, so answers in JS get extra 🍪

 - Find the longest word in a string.
   - Given `The quick brown fox jumped over the lazy dog` is the input to your function, it should return `jumped`.